OPEN-NEXT/OKH-LOSH/Wikibase_Qs.md

 - library of manufacturers
   - enable a 'buy button' for OSH Modules
   - Open Know-Where (part of the Open Know-How network) is working on a metadata standard for manufacturers, tools and stock items (materials etc.)
+- library of legal requirements to produce hardware for a certain ambit (e.g. medical stuff)

 ### project/team/contributors